TriForceX/BootstrapExtended/wordpress/wp-content/plugins/better-contextual-help/readme.txt

 === Better Contextual Help ===
-Contributors: potreb, TriForceX
+Contributors: potreb, triforcex
 Tags: contextual help, help, user help, documentation, docs Tested up to: 4.9.1
 Stable tag: 1.1
 Requires at least: 3.8

 Extend your Dashboard Help.
-Display help for multiple screens and user roles.

 == Description ==
 Extend your dashboard help by adding new tabs or replacing old ones.
 You can add tab for the specific roles and screens.